http4k/http4k/src/docs/installation/index.md

 ```

 ### Install with <a href="https://brew.sh/">Brew</a>
-Brew is the "missing package manager for MacOS.
+Brew is the "missing package manager for MacOS".

 To install <a href="https://brew.sh/">Brew</a>, just paste the following into your terminal:
 ```